Lilac Fire: Investigation

 After the Lilac Fire had started, authorities began investigating the source of the fire.
 Soon after the Lilac Fire had ignited, multiple motorists reported spotting a thin line of fire off Interstate 15, with the flames about 1 foot high and no longer than "a double-wide bed."
 Although investigators managed to narrow the origin point of the Lilac Fire down to a 1-square-foot area, they were unable to find anything that they could use to determine the fire's cause.
 Despite the many reports they received from motorists near the start of the fire, investigators were still unable to find a solid lead on the fire's cause.
 Investigators stated that the cause of the Lilac Fire may never be known without more tips from the public, but also stated that whoever started the fire may have done so unknowingly; a truck that was generating sparks from dragging a metal chain is a possible cause.

+Lilac Fire 2

+The small sequel to the Lilac Fire, also known as Lilac Fire happened on January 21, 2025.